satrianovian20/Offline-ai-chat-coding-gui/README.md

 GUI: Custom-built Python script (only 10KB)

 📸 Proof: Full logs and screenshots are already included in the repository.

+🧠 Memory Stability Test – 13B Model (Q4_K_M)
+Tested with llama-2-13b-chat.Q4_K_M.gguf using llama.cpp b5899 backend.

+State	RAM Usage
+Active Use	~15.5–16.0 GB
+Idle (not used)	~12.3–12.4 GB

+✅ Stable and efficient even with 13B models on 16GB RAM setup.
+⚠️ No GPU required.
+CPU-only run using llama-server.exe.

 💡 Summary for GUI Users: